Equity Grants Program: How to Apply

 Investing in Innovation

 We are interested in investing in innovation to seed new projects, programs, organizations, and coalitions that break with existing practices in driving towards the outcomes of our People, Place and Power pathways.
 Applicants should articulate how the innovation fundamentally reimagines and/or disrupts the status quo to address racial and economic inequities in the region.
-Organizations with operating budgets under $1 million are eligible and encouraged to apply.
+Organizations with operating budgets of any amount are eligible and encouraged to apply.

 The San Francisco Foundation supports lobbying as it is a valuable tool to change the political landscape in the Bay Area.
 We want to get a full understanding of the lobbying grants we make, so please read the instructions in the application regarding the questions on lobbying activities and, if applicable, complete the supplemental lobbying budget sheet available in the Required Documents section.